-Section 117 provides hat a copy of every resolution or any agreement with the explanatory statement, if any, annexed to the notice calling the meeting in which the resolution is proposed, shall be filed with the Registrar within 30 days of the passing or making thereof in Form N. MGT -14 with such fees as may be prescribed within the time specified under Section 403.
+Section 117 provides hat a copy of every resolution or any agreement mentioned below together with the explanatory statement, if any, annexed to the notice calling the meeting in which the resolution is proposed, shall be filed with the Registrar within 30 days of the passing or making thereof in Form N. MGT -14 with such fees as may be prescribed.

-The copy of every resolution which has the effect of altering the articles and the copy of every agreement shall be embodied or annexed to every copy of articles issued after passing the resolution or making the agreement.
+The copy of every resolution which has the effect of altering the articles and the copy of every agreement shall be embodied or annexed to every copy of articles issued after passing of the resolution or making the agreement.